by Joe DeMesy & Ronan Kervella, on Aug 4, 2019 6:48:37 PM

 Senior Security Associate Joe DeMesy and Security Associate Ronan Kervella are the researchers behind the creation and maintenance of Sliver.
 They introduced Sliver in June at SummerCon 2019.

-⚠️ Warning: Sliver is currently in alpha, you've been warned :) and please consider contributing
+⚠️ Warning: Sliver is currently in beta, you've been warned :) and please consider contributing.

 How Sliver works